QRIS Frequently Asked Questions

 According to the new system, what are the criteria for a STAR 1 rating?

 According to the recently revised Child Care Licensing and Performance Standards, licensed centers and homes meet the criteria for a one (1) star rating in Alabama Quality STARS.
 There are no additional requirements for a STAR 1 Rating.
-Programs who opted out of the STARs program will not receive the STAR 1 incentive.
+Programs that opted out of the STARs program will not receive the STAR 1 incentive.

 Yes, programs that are interested in a higher STAR rating may apply, even if they opted out of STAR 1.